Celebrity Voice Acting Roles Which Were Re-Cast During the Production of Famous Animated Films

 Voice(s) We Heard: Whoopi Goldberg & Cheech Marin

 The Back Story: During the auditioning stage for The Lion King, Nathan Lane auditioned for Zazu (the role which went to Rowan Atkinson) and Ernie Sabella for one of the evil hyenas.
-Lane and Sabella were co-starring together at the time in Guys & Dolls on Broadway and were good friends.
+Lane and Sabella were co-starring together in Guys & Dolls on Broadway at the time and were good friends.
 When they ran into each other at auditions, the casting people asked them to record dialogue together as the hyenas.
 Some report this as them having been officially cast in those roles or simply a one-off “let’s have a laugh and see how it goes.”
 Of course, the resulting recording session so amused everyone it was decided the two were wrong for the hyenas but perfect for the parts of Timon and Pumbaa.
-For the hyenas, Cheech Marin and Whoopi Goldberg got the parts, although Goldberg only got her part because Tommy Chong was unavailable thus preventing an effort to reunite Cheech & Chong as the hyenas.
+For the hyenas, Cheech Marin and Whoopi Goldberg got the parts, although Goldberg only got in because Tommy Chong was unavailable thus preventing an effort to reunite Cheech & Chong as the hyenas.
 Once Goldberg was cast, her hyena was obviously re-written to be female (Source: The Los Angeles Times).

 10) Ursula in The Little Mermaid (1989)